Drug Research Doctoral Programme - Admission Criteria and Instructions for Applicants

 Attach a copy of your valid passport or official identification card with photo and information on citizenship.
 If you have a Finnish personal identity code and you have entered it on the application form, you do not need to attach a copy of your passport.

-8. The supervisor’s justified plea for approval of only one supervisor when only one supervisor for doctoral training is proposed.
+Only when one supervisor for doctoral training is proposed.
 See Before applying / Doctoral training at the Faculty of Medicine under section Supervision.

 The application should include the following: